coryisbest0728/UIComponent/README.md

 # UIComponent
-The UI Component with component tag and render by virtual dom.
+The UI Component with component tag and rendering by virtual dom.